felixtheratruns/py_backup/README.md

 ```

 # Test Mode
-Edit the directories in vars.sh and test with:
+Edit the directories in vars.py and test with:
 ```
-sudo bash backup.sh
+sudo bash backup.py
 ```
 This will show you the commands it would run if it were in run mode in addition to various other outputs I think are helpful.
 Outputs of commands are marked starting with the text "command=" with the actual command in quotations:
 ```